wp-plugins/namaste-lms/readme.txt

 7. Submitting a solution for assignment

 == Changelog ==

+= Version 1.5.1 =
+- Added [namaste-earned-certificates] shortcode to display certificates earned by the user on a given course.
+Can be used on course page or elsewhere by passing course_id.

 = Version 1.5 =
 - Added elaborated access options for the roles that can manage the LMS